LL.M. Admission Requirements

 Note: LL.M.
 Program applicants are NOT required to submit GRE or LSAT scores.

-For more information on financial support options for LL.M. students, see Financial Information.
+For more information on financial support options for LL.M. in Dispute Resolution students, see Financial Information.